-Not just a running watch, more than a sports watch – it’s the premium multisport and triathlon watch for ambitious athletes: Polar Vantage V.
+Not just a running watch, more than a sports watch – it’s the premium triathlon and multisport watch for ambitious athletes: Polar Vantage V.

 If you’re thinking about updating your Polar V800 and wondering how Polar Vantage V compares to its predecessor, see our quick comparison list of the key features at the end of this article.

-But, first, let’s explore what exactly makes the new Polar Vantage V the perfect training partner for athletes who are serious about achieving their goals.
+But, first, let’s explore what exactly makes the new Polar Vantage V multisport watch the perfect training partner for athletes who are serious about achieving their goals.

 (Text continues below the video.)